-Obviously, a female who is 5’3 and 110 lbs will have a smaller hand than a 200 lb, 6'0 man but it doesn’t matter.
+Obviously, a female who is 5’3 and 110 lbs will have a smaller hand than a 6’2, 200 lb man but it doesn’t matter.

 The macronutrient that people eat too much of is carbohydrates.
 This is because carbs are easy to eat in large quantities and they are overly abundant.

-To make matters worse, we are traditionally accustomed to having at least half of our plate be composed of the carbohydrate.
+To make matters worse, we are traditionally accustomed to having at least half of our plate be composed of carbohydrate.

-When selecting carbs, it is helpful to choose whole wheat options and fiber rich varieties.
+When selecting carbs, it is helpful to choose whole wheat options and fiber-rich varieties.

-Whole wheat options have a lower glycemic index, which do not cause rapid changes in sugar/insulin levels like simple sugars do, while fiber helps slow down the digestion of carbs increasing satiety and further decreasing large fluctuations in glycemia.
+Whole wheat options have a lower glycemic index, which does not cause rapid changes in sugar/insulin levels like simple sugars do, while fiber helps slow down the digestion of carbs increasing satiety and further decreasing large fluctuations in glycemia.

 CARBOHYDRATE PORTION GUIDELINES

-If eating vegetables, your portion size could be the size of your fist.
+- If eating vegetables, your portion size could be the size of your fist.

-If eating non-vegetable carbs, your portion size should fit in your cupped hand.
+- If eating non-vegetable carbs, your portion size should fit in your cupped hand.

-Women can eat 1 cupped hand per meal while men can consume 1-2 cupped hands per meal.
+- Women can eat 1 cupped hand per meal while men can consume 1-2 cupped hands per meal

 Unfortunately, fat has gotten a bad rap from the media and many popular diets.
-Just look at how many foods have a big label reading “Fat Free.”
+Just look at how many foods have a big label reading “Fat-Free.”

 Healthy fats are an excellent way to help maintain energy levels and satiation throughout the day.